How does the programme operate in Belgium?

 In post (before receiving first payment)

-- Costs for initial few months £1000-1500.
+• Costs for initial few months £1000-2000.
 You may not receive your first payment until late November, so you will need sufficient funds for this time.
-Previous assistants have recommended budgeting for at least two months without pay
+Previous assistants have recommended budgeting for at least two months without pay.

-We encourage you to read more about the monthly allowance and how much money we recommend budgeting for Belgium in section 8 of the destination guide (available to downloaded from the bottom of this page).
+We encourage you to read more about the monthly allowance and how much money we recommend budgeting for Belgium in section 8 of the destination guide (available at the bottom of this page).

 Where can I get information about my placement from?

-The guide for Language Assistants in Belgium 2023-24 is available to download in PDF format below.
+The guide for Language Assistants in Belgium 2024-25 is available below.
 This information has been provided for reference and is subject to change each year.
-Updated guidance for Assistants going out on placement in 2024-5 will be available in summer 2024.
+Updated guidance for Assistants going out on placement in 2025-26 will be available in summer 2025.